StockSharp/doc/pt/topics/api/testing/optimization.md

     DefaultDrive = new LocalMarketDataDrive(Paths.HistoryDataPath)
 };

-// Criar o otimizador (brute force). var optimizer = new BruteForceOptimizer(
+// Criar o otimizador (força bruta). var optimizer = new BruteForceOptimizer(
     new CollectionSecurityProvider(new[] { security }),
     new CollectionPortfolioProvider(new[] { portfolio }),